 First written about during the 2nd century BC, the caves had actually been discovered long before this, with archeological evidence proving that they had been used as far back as the 12th century BC.
 Of the many artefacts found within the caves, the majority are weapons such as spearheads, axes and swords as well as fragments of vessels and other domestic items used by people during Bronze Age.

 Perhaps even more interesting are the findings that suggest the caves were part of ancient trans-regional religious sites, with sections of the caves being used for various religious purposes such as sacrificial rites and cult rituals.
 Officially opened to tourists on January 1, 1819, the caves were thought to be entirely charted by 1890, although further discoveries were made in 1991, bringing the total length of explored caves to 6.2km,of which nearly 3km can be visited by the public.

 Created by the Reka River, which flows for some 40km underground before carving its way up into the soft limestone that makes up the Karst region, one of the two possible tours of the caves follows the natural entrance made by the river near the village of Škocjan.
 This tour can be done accomplished with or without a guide, and takes in the sections of the caves where many of the most important archaeological finds were made.

-Located just outside the town of Divača in the southwest of Slovenia, Škocjan is easily reached by both car (via the A1 highway) and train, with up to 16 of the latter travelling between Ljubljana and Divača every day, from where it's a 3km hike along a well marked path to the visitor information centre in Škocjan.
+Located just outside the town of Divača in the southwest of Slovenia, Škocjan is easily reached by both car (via the A1 highway) and train, with up to 16 of the latter traveling between Ljubljana and Divača every day, from where it's a 3km hike along a well-marked path to the visitor information centre in Škocjan.
 Alternatively, several trains are met by free shuttle buses.